 Practice sessions aren’t directly tied to a race and you can jump into these whenever you want without your iRating or Safety Rating taking a hit.
 Be warned though, that the iRacing Sporting Code still applies to them, so it’s not a free-for-all to do whatever you want.
 I often find myself just doing laps in practice a lot of the time to hone my skills in a stress-free environment.

 Qualification takes place in the same session as the official race.
-It is the first ~10 minutes (depend on the track/series) of the session and you will get 2 flying laps to set your best time.
+It is the first ~10 minutes (depending on the track/series) of the session and you will get 2 flying laps to set your best time.
 Any incidents during this time will give you an invalid lap, and it will be treated as a null time.

 Your place on the grid is determined by the place that your time sits relative to everyone else.
 If you’ve set the fastest time in qualifying, you’ll be starting on pole.
 If four other people have set a time fast than you, you’ll be start 5th on the grid.
-Pretty straight forward.
+Pretty straightforward.

 The race will take place directly after qualification.
 You have to grid and stay there before the time runs out, or you’ll be forced to start from the pits.
 Once everyone has gridded or the time limit is hit, the race will begin.
 This will either be a standing start or a rolling start, depending on the series that you’re racing in.
 Once the lights go green, you’re off and racing.

-The race will either be on a time limit or a lap limit, again depending on what series that you’re racing in.
+The race will either be on a time limit or a lap limit, again depending on what series you’re racing in.

 Time trials offer racers the chance to complete a set amount of laps and try and set the fastest time possible.
 The faster the time the higher up on the leaderboards you will be.
-It’s pretty straight forward.
+It’s pretty straightforward.

 You can get your race participation and Safety Rating up from time trials too, however, the Safety Rating that you gain is at a much slower rate than you would get from a race, for obvious reasons.